 Irena Fliter, Project Manager of the project ‘Camondo Family’

-Avi Siluk, Research Assitant of the project ‘Pietist Mission’
+Avi Siluk, Research Assistant of the project ‘Pietist Mission’

 Diego Stefanelli, Research Assistant of the project ‘Scientific translations’